 In this segment of the Geordie website directory, we will highlight some of what we consider to be the best historical Geordie websites.

-Simply click on the individual video, picture & text links to find out all you need to know about the history and background of what is now proudly known as Geordieland.
+Simply click underlined links to find out all you need to know about the history and background of what is “now” proudly known as Geordieland.

 Take a virtual tour of Beamish open air museum in County Durham which gives a taste of how Geordieland’s second city Durham, must have looked around 100 years ago circa 1913.

 A Concise History Of Hadrian’s Wall

 An informative north east history website with historic information dating way back to the tribal Brigantes who colonised the area back in 46AD – (Be back soon)